Interactive Occlusion Boundary Estimation through Exploitation of Synthetic Data: Experiments

-\textbf{Evaluation Metrics} \emph{Precision} \& \emph{Recall} (PR) are calculated using the same protocol as those closely related works~\cite{feng2021mt, qiu2020pixel, lu2019occlusion, wang2019doobnet, wang2016doc}.
-Furthermore, the following 3 standard metrics are calculated from PR: (i) \emph{Fixed contour threshold (ODS)}, which is the F-measure with the best fixed occlusion boundary probability threshold over the all datasets; (ii) \emph{Best threshold of image (OIS)}, which is F-measure with the best occlusion boundary probability threshold for each image; (iii) \emph{Average precision (AP)}, which is the average precision over all occlusion probability thresholds.
+\textbf{Evaluation Modes.} As discussed in \refsec{sec:methods}, \interactiveMethodName~uses two testing modes.
+Most experiments are evaluated under the IOBE performance evaluation setting (\ie, machine-simulated interactions) following IS protocols.
+However, to demonstrate the framework’s applicability, Table~\ref{tab-time_cost} presents a user study in which human annotators manually draw FN–FP scribbles offline by inspecting the previous OB predictions and applying their knowledge to judge true OBs.
+These interaction maps are then fed to the model to obtain refined outputs.

-Regarding the level of user effort required to refine the estimation results, due to the difference from IS as stated in~\refsec{sec:occlusion_genertion}, \emph{Number of Clicks (NoC)}~required on average clicks to reach a certain Intersection over Union (IoU) value (\eg, 85, 90, 95\%) for a single object is not pertinent.
-To this end, \emph{avgFN} and \emph{avgFP} are employed, defined as the averages of the ratios between the numbers of pixels occupied by FN or FP boundary segments used for generating scribbles and the total number of GT or non-GT pixel points, respectively.
-They, to some extent, indicate the model's capacity to detect occlusions without human interactions and the level of user effort needed in the annotation process.
+\textbf{Evaluation Metrics.} \emph{Precision} \& \emph{Recall} (PR) are calculated using the same protocol as those closely related works~\cite{feng2021mt, qiu2020pixel, lu2019occlusion, wang2019doobnet, wang2016doc}.
+Furthermore, the following 3 standard metrics are calculated from PR: (i) \emph{Fixed contour threshold (ODS)}, which is the F-measure with the best fixed OB probability threshold over the all datasets; (ii) \emph{Best threshold of image (OIS)}, which is F-measure with the best OB probability threshold for each image; (iii) \emph{Average precision (AP)}, which is the average precision over all occlusion probability thresholds.